ieure/fcw/README.md

    9010a compiler.
  - `D:`.
 The directory containing the source file to compile.
  - `E:`.
 A temporary directory containing 9LC and DOSBox output.

+## License

+FCW is in the public domain.